 - DNS Global Load Balancer similar to the above clients often holds cached results for far longer than TTL.
 In addition, the actual device configuration does not use the correct DNS servers for GLB to properly detect distance and will route incorrectly

 - UDP anycast can work in exceptional condition the scale of a single clustered pair of Syslog servers can not provide capacity.
 (Greater than 10 TB per day) However, because of the polling issues described with NLBs above my experience with AnyCast has been high data loss and project failure.
 Over a dozen projects with well-known logos over the last 10 years names you would know.
+While Anycast can simplify administration it does not mitigate loss and if the routers in use are not up to the task can increase loss.
+Most anycast use cases have some method of recovery such as DNS. syslog does not.
+While AnyCast on paper seems to be an easy answer the engineering required to succed is not trival ask youself is it worth it, and can we monitor it effectivly.

 - Sending the message multiple times to multiple servers to so it can be “de-duplicated” by “someone’s software” Deduplication requires global unique keys this doesn’t exist so this isn’t possible.
 More than once is worse than sometimes never because if we are counting errors or attacks we see more than is real resulting in false positives and causing lack of operational trust in the data making your project effectively useless.
 A missed event will more likely than not occur again and be captured in short order.